kmissoumi/photon-images/webdriverio/appium-app/best-practices/README.md

 It:

 - provides a rich set of helpers for Gestures, deep linking and element interactions
-- provides some best practices for handling the keyboard and scroll to elements
+- provides some best practices for handling keyboard/scroll to elements
 - and many more

 ## Install dependencies